cap76/intro-machine-learning-2019B/docs/05-support-vector-machines.md

 <div class="figure" style="text-align: center">
 <img src="images/svm.9.3.png" alt="Maximal margin hyperplane shown as solid line.
 Margin is the distance from the solid line to either of the dashed lines.
 The support vectors are the points on the dashed line.
 Source: http://www-bcf.usc.edu/~gareth/ISL/" width="75%" />
-<p class="caption">Maximal margin hyperplane shown as solid line.
+<p class="caption">(\#fig:svmMaximalMarginHyperplane)Maximal margin hyperplane shown as solid line.
 Margin is the distance from the solid line to either of the dashed lines.
 The support vectors are the points on the dashed line.
 Source: http://www-bcf.usc.edu/~gareth/ISL/</p>
 </div>

 Figure \@ref(fig:svmMaximalMarginHyperplane) shows three training observations that are equidistant from the maximal margin hyperplane and lie on the dashed lines indicating the margin.
 These are the **support vectors**.
 If these points were moved slightly, the maximal margin hyperplane would also move, hence the term *support*.
 The maximal margin hyperplane is set by the **support vectors** alone; it is not influenced by any other observations.